How To Get Your Music on Pandora

 Easily view all of your sales and streaming reports within your iMusician dashboard.

 Now, how to put your music on Pandora

 For unsigned artists, there are two different ways you can submit your music to Pandora

 You can either use a distributor, such as iMusician, or choose not to.

 If you decide not to use an online digital distribution service to distribute to Pandora, you must submit your content for consideration by Pandora via their independent artist submissions portal: amp.pandora.com/submit.
 However, if you decide to go this route, an important thing to note is that your music will not be available on Pandora Plus or Pandora Premium.

-In order to have your music included in the interactive streaming service Pandora Premium, or to be eligible for the interactive features of Pandora Plus, you must use a licensed distributor, such as iMusician, to get your music on Pandora.
+In order to have your music included in the interactive streaming service Pandora Premium, or to be eligible for the interactive features of Pandora Plus, you must use a licensed distributor, such as iMusician (see our pricing), to get your music on Pandora.
 However, just because your music is distributed to Pandora Premium does not mean it will automatically be available in Pandora Radio, which is why we recommend you still submit your music to Pandora Radio via their artist submissions portal along with distribution through your digital music distributor.